 Over a third of people (36%) would move for less than a 20% raise.
 One in four people say they would move for a 20% raise, and 18% of people say they would need at least a 50% raise to move from their current location.

 Moving For a Job, by Generation

 Overall, Baby Boomers were the least likely to relocate for a job, most likely because they are approaching or currently at retirement age.
 Gen X is the most demanding overall.
 Most respondents in that generation say they would require a 20% to 50% raise to move.
 Millennials were the least demanding, as the most likely generation to say that they would move for a 5% to 15% raise.

 Overall, people take a fairly practical stance on relocating for love.
 In every demographic breakdown, the most common timeframe they want to date for first is 1-2 years.
 Over 30% of people in every category chose that as the milestone they would need to hit before considering moving to the same city as someone they are dating.

-The cost of living does play a large role in the decision to move in with a significant other according to our results.
+According to our results, the cost of living plays a significant role in the decision to move in with a significant other.
 In fact, 3 out of 4 people say they are more likely to move in with a significant other sooner if they could split a high cost of living.

 Romantic Relocation Decisions

 When deciding who should move closer, the most significant factor tends to be which city both parties like best.
 Coming in just behind were both employment-based factors: highest salary or most opportunity for growth.